wakatime/wakatime-blog/posts/15-4-ways-to-visualize-your-programming-data.md

 ---
 Title: 4 Ways to Visualize Your Programming Data
 Date: 2015-06-09
 Image: https://wakatime.com/static/img/blog/keenio-weekdays.png
 Author: Alan Hamlett
 AuthorUrl: https://wakatime.com/@alan
 AuthorGravatar: https://1.gravatar.com/avatar/5bbde3a573d9012842f5fd261caa0bfe
 Category: Engineering
+Tags: exporting
 ---

 [WakaTime][wakatime] is like fitbit for programmers, and we are always looking for new ways to visualize our data.